-1. Walk the PAA within the floodplain, or if no floodplain, walk the channel banks and make note of any plants having wetland indicator status of obligate or facultative wet.

-- 2. Determine if any wetland plants are present. - 3.
-If so, determine if any are located more than $0.5 \times BFW$ from the bankfull edge. - 4.
+- 1. Walk the PAA within the floodplain, or if no floodplain, walk the channel banks and make note of any plants having wetland indicator status of obligate or facultative wet. - 2.
+Determine if any wetland plants are present more than $0.5 \times BFW$ from the bankfull edge. - For purposes of measuring the distance from the bankfull edge, measure to the center of the rooted stem of identified wetland plants.
+For example, a tree must have the center of the tree trunk more than $0.5 \times BFW$ away from the bankfull edge to be included. - 3.
 If there are wetland plants located beyond $0.5 \times BFW$, then determine if they are also distributed along more than 70% of the length of the PAA on at least one side of the stream.
-Distribution can be continuous or discontinuous (Figure 5.15). - 5.
-Record the appropriate responses to steps 2-4 on the PAA Field Form.
+Distribution can be continuous or discontinuous (Figure 5.15). - 4.
+Record yes or no responses to steps 1-3 on the PAA Field Form in the first cell.
+Once back in the office, select yes or no from the dropdown menu in the second cell for steps 1-3 to link the answer to the Functions tab.